Working With Stakeholders

 Outlined below are a few of our stakeholder engagement initiatives that take place on an annual or more frequent basis.

-Instituting Information-sharing Groups
+Instituting Information-Sharing Groups

 Through our information-sharing program, we build and maintain strong relationships with key members of our operating communities.
 These groups meet regularly, providing a forum for discussion on a range of issues of mutual importance to the participants – from harvest area allocation and energy conservation to implementing solutions to noise pollution.

-Developing Constructive First Nations Ties
+Developing Constructive Ties With Aboriginal Communities

 We are determined to continue developing constructive relationships with our First Nations neighbors, with whom we share a common interest in ensuring that our forests continue to provide for future generations.
 We regularly and systematically engage with chiefs, band councils and elders in the communities located in or near our operations to ensure that the company takes local environmental, social and economic issues into consideration as it goes about its business.